Musk's X to be reinstated in Brazil after complying with Supreme Court demands

 The Brazilian Supreme Court’s Justice Alexandre de Moraes on Tuesday authorized the restoration of social media platform X´s service in Brazil, over a month after its nationwide shutdown, according to a statement posted on the court’s website

-SAO PAULO -- The Brazilian Supreme Court's Justice Alexandre de Moraes on Tuesday authorized the restoration of social media platform X´s service in Brazil, over a month after its nationwide shutdown, according to a statement posted on the court's website.
+SAO PAULO -- The Brazilian Supreme Court's Justice Alexandre de Moraes on Tuesday authorized the restoration of social media platform X´s service in Brazil, over a month after its nationwide shutdown, according to a court document that was made public.

 Elon Musk’s X was blocked on Aug.
 30 in the highly online country of 213 million people — and one of X’s biggest markets, with estimates of its user base ranging from 20 to 40 million.
 De Moraes ordered the shutdown after a monthslong dispute with Musk over free speech, far-right accounts and misinformation.
-Musk had disparaged de Moraes, calling him an authoritarian and a censor, despite the fact his rulings, including X’s nationwide suspension, were repeatedly upheld by his peers.
+Musk had disparaged de Moraes, calling him an authoritarian and a censor, even though his rulings, including X’s suspension, were repeatedly upheld by his peers.

 Despite Musk's public bravado, X ultimately complied with all of de Moraes' demands.
 They included blocking certain accounts from the platform, paying outstanding fines and naming a legal representative in the country.
 Failure to do the latter had triggered the suspension.